https://www.deakin.edu.au/research/support-for-researchers/research-integrity/generative-artificial-intelligence-ai/43781_950x475_person-on-laptop.jpg

 Familiarise yourself with scholarly publishers’ policies

-You should familiarise yourself with scholarly publishers’ policies on the use and acknowledgement of generative AI.
-The scholarly publishers update their policies regularly so it’s important you routinely check them for recent changes.
+Publishing guidelines are changing rapidly.
+Regularly check the latest publisher requirements on AI use and disclosure.
 You can find more detail in Scholarly publishing and generative AI - Your publishing plan - LibGuides at Deakin University.

 Review for inaccuracy and bias